Surveillance -- Flu Reporting

 - Schools are asked to report absenteeism when 10% or more of the total enrollment is absent on any given day

 - Sentinel schools that participate in the IISN report absence due to illness each week.
-If you are a school or school district interested in participating, please contact Scott Seltrecht at (515) 281-4985 to obtain the password for the web-based survey.
+If you are a school or school district interested in participating, please contact Andy Weigel at (515) 322-1937 to obtain the password for the web-based survey.

 Hospital Reporting and Surveillance Systems